The Wrong Planet Syndrome – Part 1

 I don't perceive the world the same as all other autistic people though - we really are all different.
 There's a range of characteristics of autism that we have to varying extents.
 For me, the main things are that I find being around people tiring, loud noises or background noise overwhelming and impossible to ignore, and a very deeply ingrained sense that I need to hide who and what I am.
 That last one is what comes from spending my whole life, until I was diagnosed three years ago, feeling that the ways I was different were my fault.
 I came to believe that if only I tried harder, if only I was less lazy, if only I was less selfish, I could be normal.
 But I can't.
 What can happen is that autistic people experience such trauma from others' reactions to their autism that they learn to hide it.
 That's what happened to me - but it's not any sort of "cure".
 It makes the situation worse, because the person learns that not to hide who they are is to be rejected and ostracised."

-Psychological problems - bad mood, anxiety, depression - are more common among autistic people (they have a rate of depression nearly 4 times higher than the general population).
+Psychological problems—bad mood, anxiety, depression—are more common among autistic people (they have a rate of depression nearly 4 times higher than the general population).
 For example, typical social anxiety includes fear of rejection or judgment in social situations.
 Autistic people may also be anxious about not having access to their special interests or about disruptions in routine.
-These problems can be caused both directly by autism (i.e., associated with physiological characteristics), and with the difficulties that autistic people experience living in a world that is not adapted for them, especially if they constantly put on the mask of a neurotypical in order to "be like everyone else", and also spend a lot of effort to continuously translate external signals of the world from neurotypical to autistic language.
+These problems can be caused both directly by autism (i.e., associated with physiological characteristics) and by the difficulties that autistic people experience living in a world that is not adapted for them, especially if they constantly put on the mask of a neurotypical in order to "be like everyone else," and also spend a lot of effort continuously translating external signals of the world from neurotypical to autistic language.
 Most likely, these two sources of problems overlap.

 I got rid of my general anxiety with zinc and caffeine removal, i.e. my problem was at the biological level.
 I do not know whether it is associated with autism - it may well be.
 BTW, getting rid of obstructive sleep apnea has also greatly contributed to the reduction of psychological problems.
 Note that there is a link between autism and obstructive sleep apnea.